FallenDev/Rain/README.md

 Stable release, with working multi-client uploaded.

 Next goals: Getting Program to inject into the client and loopback data.
     I'm actually debating on which way to go about doing this.
+For there are many.

 # Next steps
 **DONE** ~~Create WPF base program for which I can pull code into.~~